Benny Schnier

-Benny aka Benny Schnier is a German singer and actor who had a number of hits during the 1970s.
+Benny Benny Schnier is a German singer and actor who had a number of hits during the 1970s.
 The hits include "Du bist 16", "Amigo Charly Brown", "Skateboard (Uh-ah-ah)" and "Bin wieder frei".

 Background

 He was born Hans Jürgen "Benny" Schnier in Rahden, Germany.
 He has been a DJ, pop singer, radio and television presenter, program director, music director and actor.

 He was just sixteen years old when producer Frank Farian discovered him.

 His greatest success was in 1976 with the song "Amigo Charlie Brown" which reached number 14 in the German charts.
 Producer Frank Farian is responsible for some of his success.

 Career

 1970s

 Working with producer Frank Farian, Benny recorded the song "Du bist sechzehn" ("Du bist 16") which was composed by Hans-Ulrich Weigel, Robert B. Sherman, and Richard M. Sherman.
 Released on Hansa 13 232 AT, it spent a week in the German charts, peaking at no. 43.

 He recorded the song, "Amigo Charly Brown".
 It was released on Hansa 16 639 AT in 1975.
 It peaked at no 14 and stayed in the charts for seventeen weeks.

 Skateboard was a song that came about as a result of Roland Kaiser seeing kids riding around on skateboards.
 Kaiser suggested to Frank Farian that a song should be made about the activity.
 The idea appealed to Farian and with Kaiser, Fred Jay and Hans-Ulrich Weigel, Farian composed Skateboard.

 According to the 29 December 1978 issue of Bravo, Benny hadn't had a good hit since "Amigo Charlie Brown".
 At first he was skeptical about it, but he went ahead and recorded the song, "Skateboard (Uh ah ah)" which was released on Hansa 11 397 AT in 1977.
 The song peaked at no. 40 during its ten-week run in the German charts.
 After the success of the song, Benny was glad he recorded it.

 In 1978, Benny Schneir had his first role in a feature film.
 The film was Popcorn und Himbeereis.
 He acted alongside Olivia Pascal and Zachi Noy.

 Benny recorded the song "Bin wieder frei which was produced by Thomas Meisel.
 Backed with "Ich sitz' auf einer Kokosnuß" it was released on Hansa 15 528 AT in 1978.
 It did well and had a nineteen-week run in the German charts where it reached no. 18.